pleerock/gulpclass/README.md

 2. How to run

+    There is a caveat of using gulp and typescript together.
+The problem is that when you run your `gulp` commands in console, gulp cannot read your tasks from your typescript code - it can read only from `gulpfile.js`.
+    But there is a simple workaround - you can create a gulpfile.js, compile and execute typescript on-the-fly.

-    the easiest way is to create a **gulpfile.js** and put there this peace of code:
+    create a **gulpfile.js** and put there this peace of code:
     ```javascript
     eval(require('typescript').transpile(require('fs').readFileSync('./gulpfile.ts').toString()));
     ```
-    this peace of code reads your gulpfile.ts contents, and asks typescript to transpile it on-the-fly and executes tralated result as javascript.
+    this peace of code reads your gulpfile.ts contents, and asks typescript to transpile it on-the-fly and executes transpiled result as javascript.

-    (you need to run `npm install typescript --save` if you dont have typescript package installed)
+    (you need to run `npm install typescript --save-dev` if you dont have typescript package installed)

+    Please note that if you are NOT using `outDir` in typescript compile options, you may have problems if your gulpclass file is named `gulpfile.ts` typescript compiler will try to compile it to `gulpfile.js`, and will override code you added to gulpfile.js.
+Solution is simple - rename your `gulpfile.ts`.
+You can call it as you wish, for example you can call it `gulpclass.ts`.

-    **alternative approaches (old approaches):**
+    **alternative approaches (not recommended):**

-    The way you run gulp depend of your tsconfig configuration.
-If you are not using "outDir" in the tsconfig then you probably don't need to do anything - since you are outputting .js code right to the same directory as your gulpfile.ts you will have gulpfile.js right in the same directory, so you can run `gulp` as you usually do.

-    But if you are using "outDir" in your tsconfig, you need to do some extra stuff.
-    Lets say you have specified "build/" as "outDir" in tsconfig.
-    There are two options what you can do:
+    alternative approaches depend of tsconfig configuration you use.
+These examples assume that you are using `"outDir": "build"` as a directory to where files are compiled:

     * create `gulpfile.js` and put there ```require('build/gulpfile')```
     * or run gulp in cmd with extra parameters: `gulp --gulpfile build/gulpfile.js --cwd .`

-    First option is preferred because most probably it will be annoying for you to run gulp every time you need to run some task.

-## Caveats

-Its important to understand that you will not able to run your gulp tasks *until* you compile your `gulpfile.ts` file.
-This means that if compiling is a part of your gulp tasks you will not be able to use it, because there is no gulpfile.js compiled from gulpfile.ts file.
-However latest suggested method of running your gulpfile.ts should resolve this problem.

 ## Samples

 This project itself using [gulpfile.ts](https://github.com/PLEEROCK/gulpclass/blob/master/gulpfile.ts).